nodemcu/nodemcu-firmware/docs/en/modules/i2c.md

 | :----- | :-------------------- | :---------- | :------ |
 | 2014-12-22 | [Zeroday](https://github.com/funshine) | [Zeroday](https://github.com/funshine) | [i2c.c](../../../app/modules/i2c.c)|

-This module supports different interfaces for talking to I²C slaves.
+This module supports different interfaces for communicating via I²C protocol.
 All interfaces can be assigned to arbitrary GPIOs for SCL and SDA and can be operated concurrently.
-- `i2c.SW` software based bitbanging, synchronous operation
+- `i2c.SW` software based bitbanging, master mode only, synchronous operation
-- `i2c.HW0` ESP32 hardware port 0, synchronous or asynchronous operation
+- `i2c.HW0` ESP32 hardware port 0, master or slave mode, synchronous or asynchronous operation
-- `i2c.HW1` ESP32 hardware port 1, synchronous or asynchronous operation
+- `i2c.HW1` ESP32 hardware port 1, master or slave mode, synchronous or asynchronous operation

-The hardware interfaces differ from the SW interface as the commands (start, stop, read, write) are queued up to an internal command list.
+The hardware master interfaces differ from the SW interface as the commands (start, stop, read, write) are queued up to an internal command list.
 Actual I²C communication is initiated afterwards using the `i2c.transfer()` function.
 Commands for the `i2c.SW` interface are immediately effective on the I²C bus and read data is also instantly available.

 ## i2c.address()
 Send (`i2c.SW`) or queue (`i2c.HWx`) I²C address and read/write mode for the next transfer.